chaseroldan/portfolio-projects/project-us-capitals/README.md

-This project uses Pandas and Jupyter Notebook to examine data from the internet about United States capitals.
+This project uses Pandas to examine data from the internet about United States capitals.
+Data is scraped from the web and merged with another dataset.
+A heatmap is then created along with various graphs.
 Information is organized in a dataframe and converted into an html table which is appended to a web page and can be filtered though.
 <br>
 https://chaseroldan.github.io/project-capitals/project-capitals.html
 <br>